alexwebgr/faw_icon/README.md

       <%= faw_icon 'regular', 'sync', {spin: true} %>
       <%= faw_icon 'brand', 'android', {transform: 'grow-5'} %>

-Bear in mind that the `brand` icons only come in one style called `brand` (!) and the rest come in three variations but not all are available in the free collection.
+Bear in mind that the `brand` icons only come in one style called `brand`(!) and the rest come in three variations but not all are available in the free collection.
 Find them all in the [gallery](https://fontawesome.com/icons?d=gallery)

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/alexwebgr/faw_icon.
+[Issues](https://github.com/alexwebgr/faw_icon/issues) and [pull requests](https://github.com/alexwebgr/faw_icon/pulls) are more than welcome.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License